GwangWooKim/saVAE/README.md

 * `--batch_size` (or `-b`): The number of mini-batch. `Default = 128`
 * `--weight` (or `-w`): The weight between VAE and UMAP in saVAE. `Default = 1e-3`
 * `--updata_ratio` (or `-r`): The number of UMAP iterations per VAE iteration. `Default = 5`
-* `--correction`: Whether the covariate correction does or not in order to improve the similarity table of the dataset.
+* `--covariate`: Whether to ues covariate information or not.
-* `--covariate`: Whether the covariate uses or not.
+* `--correction`: Whether to do covariate correction or not (to improve the similarity table of the dataset).
-* `--evaluation`: Whether the evaluation does or not (on the inffered latent space of saVAE).
+* `--evaluation`: Whether to evaluate or not (on the inffered latent space of saVAE).

 The last three default values depend on the dataset.